bit-board/bitboard-docs/docs/Meeting Minutes.md

 **Action Plans:**
 * James will get one micro:bit from Amazon
-* Jonny would send more micro:bits for the team to use and test
+* The client would send more micro:bits for the team to use and test
 * Research topics:
     * MakeCode Extensions
     * BLE library / profile